 Source: *U.S. Bureau of Labor Statistics

-The extent of the education needed for a career in photography depends upon the individual's goals.
-Good technical abilities, knowledge of equipment and vocational training or an associate's degree might suffice for some positions at the outset of a career.
-A Bachelor of Arts in Photography provides more options for a career and for advancement; bachelor's degrees typically include art, business, marketing and other courses to round out one's education.
+The extent of the education you need to be a photographer may depend largely on your goals in the field.
+Good technical abilities, knowledge of equipment and vocational training, or an associate's degree might suffice for some positions at the outset of a career.
+A Bachelor of Arts in Photography provides more options for a career and for advancement.
+Bachelor's degrees typically include art, business, marketing, and other courses to round out your education.
 A polished portfolio, which is often a requirement for graduation, is another benefit of a bachelor's degree program.

-Without the proper equipment, photographers cannot perform their work duties.
-While employers and some schools provide access to photography equipment, photographers typically obtain their own equipment in order to practice and familiarize themselves with the tools of this field.
-Cameras come in many different types, so researching cameras and tools beforehand is important prior to committing to a purchase.
+A significant part of gaining education for a career in photography is learning about the required equipment.
+Without proper equipment, photographers cannot perform their work duties.
+While employers and some schools provide access to photography equipment, photographers typically obtain their own equipment to practice and familiarize themselves with the tools of this field.
+Cameras come in many different types, so researching cameras and tools beforehand is important committing to a purchase.
 Two formats are available for cameras: film or digital.
-Additional tools like tripods, lenses filters and computer programs can assist with taking pictures.
+Additional tools like tripods, lenses, filters, and computer programs can assist with taking pictures.

 Classes and Internships

 Photography courses cover technical aspects of handling cameras and taking photographs.
-Subjects covered in this coursework include applicable photograph techniques, photography history and photography theory.
-Specific areas of study for photographers are available in specialized coursework such as advertising and commercial photography, wedding and portraiture photography, editorial and corporate photography, visual journalism, fine art photography or fashion photography.
+Subjects covered in this coursework include applicable photograph techniques, photography history, and photography theory.
+Specific areas of study for photographers are available such as advertising and commercial photography, wedding and portraiture photography, editorial and corporate photography, visual journalism, fine art photography, or fashion photography.